Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/iotcon.md

     }
     ```

-2. On the client side, [find resources](#scenario_2) and retrieve the remote resource handle using an event handler registered for the `ResourceFound` event of the [Tizen.Network.IoTConnectivity.IoTConnectivityClientManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.IoTConnectivityClientManager.html) class.
+2. On the client side, [find resources](#scenario_2) and retrieve the remote resource handle using an event handler registered for the `ResourceFound` event of the [Tizen.Network.IoTConnectivity.IoTConnectivityClientManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.IoTConnectivityClientManager.html) class.
-3. On the client side, call the `StartObserving()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class.
+3. On the client side, call the `StartObserving()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class.
 On the server side, your observing request is handled as adding a new observer.

     Now whenever a resource changes on the server side, the client receives the information through an event handler registered for the `ObserverNotified` event of the `Tizen.Network.IoTConnectivity.RemoteResource` class.

-    ```
+    ```csharp
     if (outArgs != null)
     {
         string DOOR_ATTRIBUTE = "DOOR_ATTRIBUTE";